Andrew-Chen-Wang/cookiecutter-django-ecs-github/README.rst

 Sorry if this didn't work.
 I tried to do this all in ONE go, or one commit. ~ Andrew C. 29 May 2020.
 Ripperoni.

+Edit: It works!
+It only took so long... and 3 days of finally realizing it security groups is a thing...
+I'm a beginner, so start-ups, take advantage of this repository! ~ Andrew C. 10 June 2020.

 Much appreciated code taken from awslabs: https://github.com/awslabs/ecs-nginx-reverse-proxy/tree/master/reverse-proxy

 .. image:: https://img.shields.io/badge/built%20with-Cookiecutter%20Django-ff69b4.svg